Hamilton makes wrong call, Rosberg on pole

 | SILVERSTONE England

-SILVERSTONE England Nico Rosberg made the right call to seize pole position at the British Grand Prix on Saturday while Mercedes team mate and Formula One title rival Lewis Hamilton got it wrong and qualified sixth.
+SILVERSTONE England Formula One championship leader Nico Rosberg made the right call to take pole position while Mercedes team mate Lewis Hamilton got it all wrong at the British Grand Prix on Saturday.

 As Hamilton aborted his last lap, assuming he could not improve on a time that looked good for pole in wet conditions, Rosberg kept on pushing and found the final sector of the circuit had dried enough to go faster.

-"It was Lewis' decision because he thought he could not go quicker but Nico proved you can go quicker and he was proved right," said Mercedes' non-executive chairman Niki Lauda after the last-minute drama.
+"It was Lewis' decision because he thought he cannot go quicker but Nico proved you can go quicker and he was proved right," said Mercedes' non-executive chairman Niki Lauda.

-Hamilton, who needs to win his home race on Sunday to reduce the 29-point gap between him and the championship leader with 11 races remaining, had only himself to blame.
+Hamilton, who needs to win his home race on Sunday to reduce the 29 point gap between the two title rivals with 11 races remaining, found himself suddenly down in sixth place on the starting grid.

-"I made a mistake today and pulled out of the lap when I should have kept going," he told reporters.
-"It was my decision, a bad call, and that decided my qualifying."
+"I don't have much of an answer," the downcast Briton told the BBC when asked why he had not completed his final lap.
+"I just decided not to do the lap."

 Hamilton was not the only one to make a major error of judgement on a changeable day at Silverstone that caught out some of the biggest names in the sport and rewarded some of those more used to lining up at the back.